 What we can and cannot show about addiction today

 What we can and cannot show about the nature of addiction today is summed up by Akers (1991), a sociologist:

 “The problem is that there is no independent way to confirm that the “addict” cannot help himself and therefore the label is often used as a tautological explanation of the addiction.
 The habit is called an addiction because it is not under control but there is no way to distinguish a habit that is uncontrollable from one which is simply not controlled”.

-In other words, we have only shown that some people do not stop using drugs, not that they cannot stop using drugs.
+In other words, we have only shown that some people do not stop using drugs, not that they cannot stop using drugs (which would show true loss of control).
 The belief that some people cannot control their drug use will soon be shown to be a scientific fact, which comes from the moral judgment that people who do not stop when they say they really want to stop and who continue to use even to the detriment of other important things in life like work and relationships must be doing so not of their own will, but rather, their behaviour must be being compelled by a force outside of their will.
 In other words, the value-laden judgment is that no person in their right mind would voluntarily pursue this life; therefore, it fits with our view of a moral society to think that a drug “addict” is not a morally reprehensible person, but rather, must be using drugs against his will.
 But we must remember that to say “for why else would this poor person continue to use drugs?” is a value-laden statement about how we believe morally decent humans should behave.
 We should not infer that people cannot stop using drugs simply because we observe them not stopping.
 This may be useful information in itself, but is not evidence of a loss of control.